icann/rdap-conformance-tool/docs/2019_gtld/response/entity_registrar.md

 Test group: [rdapResponseProfile_3_1_Validation]

-The following steps should be used to test the RDAP protocol section 3.1 of the RDAP_Response_Profile_2_1:
+The following steps should be used to test the RDAP protocol section 3.1 of the RDAP Response Profile 2.1:

 1. An _entity_ with the registrar role as the topmost object shall exist.
 ```json